 For confidential help and information on violence prevention in Manitoba, call the province-wide, toll-free crisis line at 1-877-977-0007 (or text 204-792-5302 or 204-805-6682).

 If one doesn’t already exist, start a community organization.
 Have regular meetings, sharing circles, and other events where you get to know each other and talk about important issues in the community.
-Educate your community on gender-based violence and make sure everyone knows it will not be tolerated.
+Educate your community on GBV and make sure everyone knows it will not be tolerated.

 10. Call others to Action

-Learn about and encourage others to read the Truth and Reconciliation Commission’s Calls to Action.
+Learn about and encourage others to read the Truth and Reconciliation Commission’s Calls to Action (PDF).

 Find out what local violence prevention centres or shelters need.
-There are many ways you can help, even during the COVID-19 pandemic.
+There are many ways you can help.

 12. Make a positive impact in your community